GCSE Examinations 2023/24

 Students are encouraged to start revision as soon as possible, with the summer holidays between Year 10 and 11 being the ideal starting point.
-After school booster sessions begin in October for non core subjects.
-As from September 2020, boosters will be focused on core subjects.
-The timetable for these boosters can be found under our Intervention's Page.
+After school booster sessions for core and non core subjects commenced in the 2023 Autumn Term.
+The schedule for these boosters can be found under our Intervention's Page.
 We also recommend purchasing subject specific revision guides - your teacher will advise you as to the most suitable.

 Kingsley Academy publishes a Knowledge Organiser each term, which can be viewed and downloaded from our website under the Teaching and Learning tab.
 This document contains key facts and information related to each subject that learners need to have a basic knowledge and understanding of a topic.

 We also have Pre-Public Examinations (PPE) that take place in December and March each academic year and students should take these extremely seriously because their outcomes help to: